mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-01-20-docker-compose.md

 +++
-title = "On Docker Compose as a Product"
+title = "Is there room for Docker Compose in a Kubernetes world?"
 +++

 Last year I left [a comment on HN](https://news.ycombinator.com/item?id=35327743) about Docker Compose that seemed to get some traction.
 I was complaining about how both Docker Compose and Kubernetes are leakly abstractions over infrastructure.
 My general stance is that the Kubernetes API, despite its vast complexity, allows you to describe like 99.9% of modern applications.
-All attempts to simply that API surface (such as Docker Compose's simpler syntax) results in leakier abstractions that are more limiting.
+All attempts to simply that API surface (such as Docker Compose's simpler syntax) result in leakier abstractions that are more limiting.
 That's fine if you can squeeze all your applications into smaller standardized boxes, but that's a lot of work.
-But does that mean there's no room in this space for Docker Compose?
+Does this mean there's no room in this space for Docker Compose?
 No, I think it still can serve a niche.

-Someone reached out to me via email about that comment to ask for my thoughts on Docker Compose as a product, and my response just got so long that I decided to write this post.
-I love giving my unsolicited, uninformed opinions, so I'm very happy to give my *solicited*, uninformed opinion for a change!

 My background is that I worked as a software engineer for 2 years before moving to DevOps for the last 3+ years.
 Now I'm kind of a platform engineer with a focus on security and site reliability.
 I also heavily use Kubernetes and I'm one of those weirdos that *wants* it to continue "eating the world", since I think it's good enough and it sure beats having to learn ten different container orchestrators.
 So my bias towards Kubernetes will definitely show through here.